Safety Video From Microsoft

 Founded in 1982, the Burbank Police Department has grown to a professionally

-include: four D.A.R.E. instructors (Drug Abuse Resistance Education) that
+enforcement.
+Full-time sworn officers include: A D.A.R.E. instructor (Drug Abuse Resistance Education) that

-fluent language translators (Polish, Spanish, and Arabic), a highly-trained
+fluent language translators speaking (Polish, Spanish, and Arabic), members

 emergency response team, and a host of other specially trained officers.